-If you're interested in our Patient Care Technician Training Programs, look no further than our Health Training Center campuses in the Massachusetts cities of Attleboro, Braintree, Cambridge, Chelmsford, Stoughton, and Worcester.
+If you're interested in our Patient Care Technician Training Programs, look no further than our Health Training Center campuses in the Massachusetts cities of Attleboro, Braintree, Charlestown, Chelmsford, Stoughton, and Worcester.
 Due to the continued need for allied health workers and support staff, now may be an ideal time to begin pursuing a new patient care technician career.

 This is a career advancement program for licensed Certified Nurses Assistants (CNAs), Home Health Aides (HHAs), or Emergency Medical Technicians (EMTs).
 If you are not licensed as a CNA, HHA or EMT, this program is available for you as a Cardio-Phlebotomy Technician.